rickyjohnston/fakebank/README.md

 3. Create a new database for the project

-4. Copy `.env.example` to `.env` and edit, saving environment variables according to local settings (notably, linking DB_DATABASE to the database created in Step 3, DB_USERNAME and DB_PASSWORD to those matching local MySql settings, and APP_URL to the addresss of your local server for the project)
+4. Copy `.env.example` to `.env` and edit, saving environment variables according to local settings (notably, linking `DB_DATABASE` to the database created in Step 3, `DB_USERNAME` and `DB_PASSWORD` to those matching local MySql settings, and `APP_URL` to the addresss of your local server for the project)

 5. Run `php artisan migrate` to migrate your database for the project

-6. As per Laravel installation instructions, run `php artisan key:generate`
+6. If no `APP_KEY` is present in `.env`, (as per Laravel installation instructions) run `php artisan key:generate`

-7. Run `php artisan db:seed` to seed your test database
+7. Run `php artisan db:seed` to seed your test database with 50 transaction records.

 8. Serve the project via local server